 Dietetic Internship Application Process

-The Dietetic Internship at Saint Louis University accepts 34 interns annually into four concentration areas: Nutrition Therapy, Nutrition and Physical Performance, Pediatric Nutrition, and Public Health.
+The Dietetic Internship at Saint Louis University accepts 34 interns annually into five concentration areas: Nutrition Therapy, Culinary Entrepreneurship, Nutrition and Physical Performance, Pediatric Nutrition, and Public Health Nutrition.

 The application process for the concentrations are separate and competitive.
 Applicants may apply to one or both internship concentration areas.
 Applicants should submit only one application regardless if they are applying to both concentrations; however, a separate application letter for each concentration is required.
 Further specialization within the emphasis areas are available but are limited in some of the areas to the number indicated below.
 A brief description of the internship concentrations are listed below*: